lambda-music/lambda-music/arguments.md

 which surrounded by `begin` and `end` becomes a statement.

-This creates two distinctive Scheme engines and then connect a Scheme editor to each in a same Java Virtual Machine.
+This creates two distinctive Scheme engines and then connect a Scheme editor to each in a same JVM.
 That is, both editor has its own variable scope.

 In editor one, execute the following code.